 Many people think a wheelchair is a wheelchair.
 I mean, they all have 4 wheels and people use them to get around when they are having trouble walking.
-Right?

 There are many different types of wheelchairs and they each have their pros and cons.
-Keep on reading to learn more about each type to help you choose the best wheelchair for your elderly loved one or for yourself.
+Keep on reading to learn more about each type to help choose the best wheelchair for your elderly loved one or for yourself.

 The most common type of wheelchair is the manual wheelchair.
 They require a person to move them and have no way of moving themself.
 The most common ones have an upholstered seat and back with two larger rear wheels and two smaller wheels in the front.
 Most fold up for storage or transportation.
 Manual chairs are used by people who have the strength to push it themselves or who have a family member push them.

 Here are the many different types of manual wheelchairs:

 These are the wheelchairs you see around hospitals and nursing homes.
 They are very basic wheelchairs with two large wheels in the back and two small casters in the front.
 These are usually used for temporary mobility problems.
 They are best for people who only need a chair to get from one place to another then can transfer into a standard chair.